bbkane/warg/README.md

 - Fix failing test derived from Grabbit!
 DONE!
 - --help should never panic!
 Right now it does if it finds an improper config file
 - Get errors a lot better... now that I'm actually trying to use it I'm running into them...
 Use ~/Code/Go/error_wrap_2
-- upgrade config parser
 - go through TODOs
 - add required flag
 - add type of flag to help output
 - add envvar option to flag
 - firm up tests - does got or expected come first when comparing - also use testify better - see configreader/jsonreader
-- should my config paths start with . to be jq compatible?
-Nah... to be fully jq compatible, they'd also ahave to be surrounded by `[]` - DONE
 - make help take an argument? - help = man, json, color, web, form, term, lsp, bash-completion, zsh-completion

 # Links